 For many retirees, Croatia offers a balance between quality of life, affordability, and access to the wider European region.
 Croatia is often considered more affordable than many Western European destinations.
 For a detailed comparison of expenses, including housing, food, and utilities, see our guide on cost of living in Croatia.

 However, navigating residency requirements, tax considerations, and property ownership rules can be complex for foreign nationals.
+Many retirement residence permits require applicants to spend at least 183 days per year in the country, which can also trigger tax residency.

 This is where professional guidance can make a significant difference.